ArduPilot/ardupilot_wiki/dev/source/docs/building-ardupilot-apm-with-visual-studio-visual-micro.rst

    **ARCHIVED ARTICLE**

-   Ardupilot no longer supports Arduino or AVR.
+   ArduPilot no longer supports Arduino or AVR.

 This tutorial provides instructions for how to set up and build AMP using Atmel Studio 6.2 or Microsoft Visual Studio with the `Visual Micro <https://www.visualmicro.com/>`__ plugin.